manuelmlmadeira/ConStruct/README.md

 ## Run the code

   - All code is currently launched through `python3 main.py`.
 Check hydra documentation (https://hydra.cc/) for overriding default parameters.
   - To run the debugging code: `python3 main.py +experiment=debug.yaml`.
 We advise to try to run the debug mode first before launching full experiments.
-  - To run a code on only a few batches: `python3 main.py general.name=test`.
   - To run the diffusion model: `python3 main.py`
   - You can specify the dataset with `python3 main.py dataset=tree`.
 Look at `configs/dataset` for the list of datasets that are currently available
+  - To reproduce the experiments in the paper, please add the flag `+experiment` to  get the correct configuration: `python3 main.py +experiment=<dataset_name>`
-  - To test, specify the path to a model with the flag `general.test_only`, it will load the model and test it `python3 main.py +experiment=tree general.test_only=<path>`
+  - To test the obtained models, specify the path to a model with the flag `general.test_only`, it will load the model and test it, e.g., `python3 main.py +experiment=tree general.test_only=<path>`